Info for Parents

 - Encouraging the cadet to participate in squadron teams and activities.
 The more they put into the squadron, the more they will get out of the program.
 For example, every year, starting in March, there is an Air Cadet Public Speaking competition they can participate in.

 - Reminding them to bring their OHIP card with them for squadron events such as gliding, exchange trips, air shows, competitions, year-end trips, etc. Many activities require a parental consent/permission form.
 In the event that your cadet must provide one and is unable to locate it, then the Officer In Charge may accept a note from you indicating that the Parent/Guardian has given permission for them to attend the activity.
+Some regularly planned activities, like Bush Weekends, Gliding Familiarization, Tagging and Remembrance Day Parade do NOT require a permission form.

 - The staff appreciates cadets being picked up on time at the conclusion of activities as staff must stay until the last cadet is picked up.